-We will show that the presence of base operations which are undefined on non-singleton inputs has no impact on the decidability of the well-definedness problem for QL(B), whereas we have already shown in Section 2.3 that such base operations already cause the well-definedness problem for the positiveexistential fragment of the NRC to become undecidable.
-That such operations are not problematic with regard to well-definedness for QL(B) is entirely due to its list-based data model.
-Indeed, we will show that well-definedness for PENRC(extract) interpreted in a list-based data model is also decidable.
+As a result of these differences we will show that the presence of base operations which are undefined on non-singleton inputs has no impact on the decidability of the well-definedness problem for QL(B), whereas such base operations already cause the well-definedness problem for the positiveexistential fragment of the NRC to become undecidable [37].
+That such operations are not problematic with regard to well-definedness for QL(B)is entirely due to its list-based data model.
+Indeed, we will show that welldefinedness for the positive-existential NRC equipped with such a base operation, interpreted in a list-based data model, is decidable.